shiquan/shiquan.github.io/Yano/FindAltExp.md

 <code id="pesudo.group">pesudo.group</code>
 </td>
 <td>
 Aggregate counts into groups for each clusters.
+Used only for DEXSeq.
 </td>
 </tr>
 </table>